JJ Jia

 Jia Xiaochen (born September 20, 1982), also known as JJ Jia and Fatumai, is a Chinese actress and model of Hui ethnicity based in Hong Kong.

 Personal life

 In 2012, JJ began dating martial arts action star Louis Fan.
-The two married on 1 January 2016 in Hong Kong.
+They married on 1 January 2016 in Hong Kong.
 In November 2017, they had a daughter nicknamed Little Rice Bowl (小飯兜).